exception29/AtliQ_Hardware_Customer_ProductPerformance_Reports---Excel/README.md

 # AtliQ_Hardware_Customer_ProductPerformance_Reports---Excel

+## Customer And Product Performance based on Sales.

 The objective is to generate reports that provide answers to the following business inquiries:

 - Generate a "Division" report to present the net sales data for 2020 and 2021, along with the growth percentage.